Why you need to be careful about lower back pain!

 There are also stronger drugs that you can try.
 These medications will help with the pain but also come with risks.

-• Painkillers such as codeine and morphine are addictive and may cause dangerous side effects in the long run.
-They can be used for a short time to relieve acute back pain, but they shouldn’t be used on an ongoing basis or if you have a history of substance abuse or addiction.
+- Painkillers such as codeine and morphine are addictive and may cause dangerous side effects in the long run.
+You can briefly use them to ease severe back pain, but avoid using them for a long time or if you have a history of substance abuse or addiction.

 Types of lower back pain Physical therapy